ninaroussille/ninaroussille.github.io/_pages/index.md

   <section id="about" class="content-section">
     <h1 class="name-header">NINA ROUSSILLE</h1>

     <p>I joined MIT's Economics Department as an Assistant Professor in July 2023 after a postdoc at the LSE.
-I am also the Executive Director of the <a href="https://www.hubequalrep.org/" target="_blank">Hub for Equal Representation</a> at the LSE and a Research Director at the International Growth Centre, for the The Firms, Trade, and Productivity Initiative.
+I am also the Executive Director of the <a href="https://www.hubequalrep.org/" target="_blank">Hub for Equal Representation</a> at the LSE and a Research Director at the International Growth Centre, for the Firms, Trade, and Productivity Initiative.
 I received my Phd in Economics from UC Berkeley.</p>

     <p>My research is in the field of labor economics, with a particular interest in the determinants of imperfect competition and the role of information frictions in income inequality.</p>